Charles H. Fairbanks

 Wilson: How did you envision that program?

 Fairbanks: Well, we looked at the masters program as requiring basic competence in all four fields and demonstration of that serving as admission to the doctoral program.
 The doctoral program at first was envisioned that it would involve areas where we had existing competence which was southeastern and colonial archeology, Latin America primarily, and by that time we also had begun a limited African program.
-From the start there were two anthropologists in the med school staff.
+From the start, there were two anthropologists in the med school staff.
 Carroll Taylor and Bill Hutchinson, and at that time, they frequently taught, particularly Dr. Taylor taught courses in anthropology, and did very well.
 She was a student of Malimowski-Briton.
 We began to acquire graduate research professors.
 The first one was Kimball, and next was Chuck Wagley, and then von Mering.
 When Kimball retired we got Marvin Harris.
-We received very good support both from the College of Arts and Sciences, and from the graduate school all the way along the line.
-I think it was in the time I came here until two or three years ago that we were averaging class registration growth of somewhere around twenty per cent a year.
+We received very good support both from the College of Arts and Sciences and from the graduate school all the way along the line.
+I think it was in the time I came here until two or three years ago that we were averaging class registration growth of somewhere around twenty percent a year.
 This was a period in which anthropology was becoming a recognized part of a liberal arts education.
 In the fifties, I think a good many college faculty people had courses In psychology, and so they were counseling students to take courses in psychology.
 By the sixties, a good many professors of history, or sociology, or English, or whatever had a course in anthropology so they were advising students to take an elective in anthropology.
 Registrations were growing and demand for anthropology programs were growing.
 The expansion of universities created a demand for faculty across the board.
-And this was true of all of the, in fact by 1960, any department of anthropology that was in place and had a faculty and a program could confidently expect that it would grow.
+And this was true of all of them, in fact by 1960, any department of anthropology that was in place and had a faculty and a program could confidently expect that it would grow.
 But I think that the University of Florida was particular in that we did get a doctoral program before the board of regents shut down on new doctoral programs.
 We, In comparison to other southern universities, North Carolina, Chapel Hill, had a doctoral program in place from the mid-fifties, I believe.
 Tulane had a doctoral program in place from something like the end of World War II.
 Maybe before because Wauchope went down there.